 Yeah exactly.
 Heist movies and TV shows might show that.
 Anyone, and I mean anyone, who has even basic DIY skills would see the problems with it.

 There were wooden framed sash windows at the rear.
 Remaining strictly factual though no-where have I seen that they were not alarmed or painted shut so I will avoid pointing at them as definitely preferable.

 All that said there are ways into a home that are more logical.
 Paul Britton, who assisted on the case, says in his book that he has a theory that the entry point was staged.

 Britton is now retired but he had a long career as the UK’s first ‘profiler.’
-He was interviewed by Roger Wilkes who is one of the few journalists to have looked at the case in depth.
+He was interviewed for a book edited by Roger Wilkes.
+It is one of the few in depth pieces I have seen on the case.
 The interview took place some time ago and at that point Britton was more guarded about specifics.

 The lower floor was secure and there was no damage to any other opening.
 The external doors were found to be chained on the inside when police gained entry the following day.
 I say frustrated with a smile on my face.
 There are probably operational reasons he does not elaborate, I could speculate but I won’t.